eizadhamdan/Basics_of_programming/README.md

 # Bootcamp

-In this repository, I have uploaded small practice projects that I made while learning basic programming concepts.
+In this repository, I have uploaded small practice projects and practice files that I wrote while learning basic programming concepts.